-Yale Strom (violin, composer, filmmaker, writer, photographer, playwright) is a pioneer among revivalists in conducting extensive field research in Central and Eastern Europe and the Balkans among the Jewish and Roma communities.
+Yale Strom is a pioneer among revivalists in conducting extensive field research in Central and Eastern Europe and the Balkans among the Jewish and Roma communities.
 Initially, his work focused primarily on the use and performance of klezmer music among these two groups.
 Gradually, his focus increased to examining all aspects of their culture, from post-World War II to the present.
 From more than 3 decades and 75 such research expeditions, Strom has become the world’s leading ethnographer-artist of klezmer music and history.

 He has co-written two award-winning audio dramas The Witches of Lublin (2011) and Debs in Canton (2020) that have been aired on many NPR stations and is distributed by Blackstone Publishing.
 He has directed nine award-winning documentary films (At the Crossroads, The Last Klezmer, and Carpati: 50 miles, 50 Years.
-L'Chaim Comrade Stalin!, Klezmer on Fish Street, A Man From Munkacs: Gypsy Klezmer, A Great Day on Eldridge Street, A Letter to Wedgwood: The Life of Gabriella Hartstein Auspitz) and his most recent American Socialist: The Life and Times of Eugene Victor Debs (2018) and his most recent film is Recordially Yours: Lou Curtiss (2023).
+L'Chaim Comrade Stalin!, Klezmer on Fish Street, A Man From Munkacs: Gypsy Klezmer, A Great Day on Eldridge Street, A Letter to Wedgwood: The Life of Gabriella Hartstein Auspitz, American Socialist: The Life and Times of Eugene Victor Debs (2018) and his most recent film is Recordially Yours: Lou Curtiss (2023).
 He was the first documentary filmmaker in history to be given his own run at Lincoln Center's prestigious Walter Reade Theatre, where The Last Klezmer broke previous box office records; this record was only exceeded by Carpati's run there.
-The Last Klezmer was short-listed for an Academy Award nomination, Klezmer on Fish Street won the 2003 Palm Beach International Film festival’s Special Jury Selection award and American Socialist won the 2017 Audience Choice Best Film award at the Workers United Film Festival in NYC, and the Best Film Soundtrack from the California Music and Video Film Festival for Recordially Yours: Lou Curtiss.
+The Last Klezmer was short-listed for an Academy Award nomination, Klezmer on Fish Street won the 2003 Palm Beach International Film festival’s Special Jury Selection award, American Socialist won the 2017 Audience Choice Best Film award at the Workers United Film Festival in NYC, and the Best Film Soundtrack from the California Music and Video Film Festival for Recordially Yours: Lou Curtiss.

-His solo photo exhibit The Rom of Ridgewood, about Gypsy communities in Queens, New York, was mounted at the Queens Museum of Art; Fragments: Jewish Life in Eastern Europe 1981-2007 opened at the Anne Frank Center in NYC (fall 2014) and traveled to UCLA and San Diego.
-He has had numerous solo and group photo exhibits (depicting Jewish and Roma life) throughout the U.S. and Europe.
-His photos are part of many collections including Beth Hatefusoth, The Skirball Museum, The Jewish Museum of NYC, The Frankfurt Jewish Museum, Jewish Museum of Prague and Brno, and The Museum of Photographic Arts.
+His solo photo exhibit The Rom of Ridgewood, about Gypsy communities in Queens, New York, was mounted at the Queens Museum of Art; Fragments: Jewish Life in Eastern Europe 1981-2007 opened at the Anne Frank Center in NYC (fall 2014) and traveled to UCLA, San Diego, Prague and Brno.
+He has had numerous solo and group photo exhibits (depicting Jewish and Romani life) throughout the U.S. and Europe.
+His photos are part of many collections including Beth Hatefusoth, The Skirball Museum, The Jewish Museum of NYC, The Frankfurt Jewish Museum, Jewish Museum of Prague and Brno, and The Museum of Photographic Arts in San Diego.

-Strom's original stage play . . . from man. . . to beast... to crawling thing, was given a fully-staged workshop in June of 2001 by the Streisand Festival (La Jolla, California).
-His play The Education of Hershl Grynszpan was workshopped by the San Diego Rep, North Coast Rep as well as in New York City, Connecticut and Los Angeles.
-Yale was featured in the May 31, 2004 issue of Time Magazine for this play, and the scholarship behind it.
-Strom's newest theatrical project (with playwright/director Todd Salovey) is a musical about the life of the artist Chagall.
+Strom's original stage play From Man, to Beast, to Crawling Thing, was given a fully-staged workshop in June of 2001 by the Streisand Festival (La Jolla, California).
+His play The Education of Hershl Grynszpan has been workshopped in theatres in San Diego Rep, Palm Beach, Los Angeles and in New York City.
+Strom was featured in the May 31, 2004 issue of Time Magazine for this play, and the scholarship behind it.
+Strom's newest theatrical project (with playwright/director Todd Salovey) is a musical about the life of the artists Marc and Bella Chagall.

-Strom has lectured extensively throughout the United States and Europe and taught at NYU for the 4 years, where he created the course “Artist-Ethnographer Expeditions”.
-At present he is Artist-in-Residence and professor in the Jewish Studies Program at San Diego State University (2006-2020) and is currently teaching in the Music Dept.
+Strom has lectured extensively throughout the United States and Europe, Hong Kong, and taught at NYU for 4 years, where he created the course “Artist-Ethnographer Expeditions”.
+Strom was appointed Artist-in-Residence and professor in the Jewish Studies Program at San Diego State University (2006-2020) and is currently teaching in the Music Dept.